Absio/js-absio-secured-container/README.md

 ### `deleteContainer(id)`

 Deletes the container from the server and revokes access for all users, unless specified in options.
-Any data relating to this container will be deleted from the local Obfuscated File System.

 Returns a Promise.